ginstrom/paladin-novel/manuscript/chapter-13.md

 "Silviana," he called.
 The elf appeared at his side as if she'd been waiting for his summons.
 "Can you and Sim organize the non-combatants?
 Get them to the center of the settlement, behind whatever cover we can improvise."

+Around them, the settlement transformed with desperate efficiency.
+Men dragged heavy wooden tables from the dining areas to form makeshift barricades.
+Women overturned wagons and filled them with stones and dirt.
+Children carried bundles of arrows to the defenders while older refugees sharpened kitchen knives and farm tools into weapons.
+The sound of hammering filled the air as Jorik and his apprentices reinforced weak points in their improvised fortifications.

 "And you?" she asked.

 Gond looked toward the approaching slavers, then back at the people depending on him.
 "I'm going to remind them why legends are dangerous things to hunt."